 This continues for around 90 seconds, unless more sad faces are input by visitors and detected by the algorithms.
 If no further sadness is detected, the installation shuts down.
 As the sadness detection input can be accessed via modern browsers on a website, people in any location can use any device to visit the website to feed the installation sadness and trigger the installation.

-To create the work, Cyrus harvested materials from scrap yards and hardware stores in the Spokane area.
-The server-sculpture case for example is a repurposed air-conditioning unit, and the tear system is based on irrigation drippers that are controlled via a solenoid, 12v DC pump and a Raspberry PI which streams data from hashtagsad.com using Ably.io.
+To create the work, Cyrus harvested materials from scrap yards, surplus facilities and hardware outlets.
+The server-sculpture case for example is a repurposed air-conditioning unit, and the tear system is based on irrigation droppers controlled via a solenoid, 12v DC pump and a Raspberry PI which streams data from hashtagsad.com using Ably.io.

 The installation plays on themes related to the networked society, in which the commoditization of the self means we rarely put true feelings on show.
 While photos use filters and hashtags are optimized for likes, in a future of ubiquitous sensors, biological markers will hold the truth.
 If an algorithm can detect our emotional state will clicks matter any more?
 How long will it be before intelligent technologies, like companion species, start to manipulate their knowledge of us to suit their objectives?